oblac/jodd-site/doc/example/2+view-with-madvoc.md

     ...
 ~~~~~

-Add an empty `madvoc.props` file to classpath root, where we gonna put
+Add an empty `madvoc.props` file to classpath or resource root.
+We gonna put
-some *Madvoc* parameters later.
-Note that we are here using *Props*, our
+some *Madvoc* parameters in there later.
+Note that we are using *Props*, our
 own solution for super-properties.
 For now just treat it as a regular
 properties file, except it is UTF-8 encoded.